billxby/notchcode/README.md

 ## Contributing

 Contributions are welcome!
 Open an issue or a PR — see [CONTRIBUTING.md](CONTRIBUTING.md) for setup and ground rules.
-The Windows port is the biggest open area, and themes are designed to be community-driven from the start.

 ## Credits